andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 </button>
 ```

-Create a function that pushes an object into `reservations` array and closes the sidebar:
+Create a function that pushes an object into the `reservations` array and closes the sidebar:

 ```js {3,9}
 methods: {